 – Among company executives we interviewed in-person who had worked at other facilities in different parts of the USA, we were told the ability to hire and retain workers in Clay County is easier than most other locations where they have worked.

-– Clay County’s labor force participation rate is 7% better than the USA average.
+– Clay County’s labor force participation rate of 70.1% is 6.9% higher than the USA average.